 Amazon has not divulged any information regarding the specific technology that powers the store.
 They’ve only disclosed that it’s similar to driverless cars, which use sensors to create a real-time digital model of a roadway.

 Similarly, cameras and other sensors must create a digital model of the store that updates in real-time as items and shoppers move around the store.
 Algorithms then sort through streams of data to match different shapes in the digital model to staff and customers in the real world.

 The use of artificial intelligence to track items is a data-intensive method of tracking inventory.
 However, increasing data collection more than increasing sales may be the ultimate goal here.

 The checkout-less store opens up the opportunity for Amazon to learn even more about customer shopping habits – now both online and offline.
 While traditional retail stores have to rely on customer rewards programs to track customer purchases in exchange for discounts.

 Amazon Go applies the online experience to a brick-and-mortar store.
 In e-commerce, software handles transactions and algorithms return search results and make product recommendations.

 An employee might intervene only to answer a question about a product or to resolve a problem with an order.
 The retail sector employs around 10% of the American workforce, but that may change if brick-and-mortar stores adopt technology to make workers more efficient.

 Amazon Go introduces a physical manifestation of online retail, and fundamentally changes the retail experience.
 Customers will have to accept a level of data collection once only possible in e-commerce.

 For more on Amazon and the broader online shopping megatrend, sign up to AtlasTrend.
-It’s free for 30 days and you’ll get an in-depth look at the companies and trends transforming our world.
-Cancel anytime.
+You’ll get an in-depth look at the companies and trends transforming our world.